Dion Sims: 2015

 Sims remained the backup tight end for the third consecutive season with the Dolphins.
 Newly acquired veteran free-agent Jordan Cameron was named the starter going into the season.
 In the season opener against the Washington Redskins, Sims suffered a severe concussion when hitting his head when diving for a touchdown catch in the end zone.
 After colliding with the turf, he remained motionless for a few seconds before regaining consciousness and sitting up, with the aid of Dolphin's trainers.
 He missed the next three game while recovering from the concussion.
 On October 18, 2015, he returned for the first time since the season-opener and made a season-high four receptions for 33 yards and a touchdown in a victory over the Tennessee Titans.
 He received his first start of the season in Week 10 and made one catch for 8-yards in a loss to the Buffalo Bills.
 On January 3, 2016, Sims made three catches for a season-high forty yards in a 20–10 victory over the New England Patriots.
 He finished the 2015 season with 18 receptions for 127 yards and one touchdown.

 2016

 In Week 15 against the New York Jets, Sims had two receiving touchdowns.
 He finished the 2016 season with 26 receptions for 256 yards and four touchdowns.

 Chicago Bears

 On March 10, 2017, Sims signed a three-year contract with the Chicago Bears.
 On September 10, in his Bears debut, Sims had two receptions for 31 yards in the 23–17 home loss to the Atlanta Falcons at Soldier Field.
 He started 14 games in his first season in Chicago, recording 15 receptions for 180 yards and one touchdown.

 On November 17, 2018, Sims was placed on injured reserve with a concussion.
 He recorded just two catches for nine yards, both of which came in the season opener against the Green Bay Packers.

 On February 21, 2019, Sims was released by the Bears.

-Sims announced his retirement on May 1, 2020.
+Sims announced his retirement from professional football on May 1, 2020.